mayavend/diabetes-tracker/README.md

 This made the prototype faster to build and easier to test, though it also limits realism.

-### Rule-based intelligence instead of external AI APIs

-I intentionally kept the “intelligence” layer local and deterministic for this stage.
-That made it easier to:

-- inspect logic
-- test consistency
-- debug incorrect outputs
-- avoid cost and dependency on paid APIs

 ### Product-system framing instead of model-training framing

 This project is best understood as an AI-assisted application/product system rather than an ML research model.
-The interesting work here is not training a model from scratch.
-It is designing a usable product that connects data entry, analytics, interpretation, support, and communication.
+The interesting work here is designing a usable product that connects data entry, analytics, interpretation, support, and communication.

 ### Emotional support as part of diabetes tracking